TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/200-lambda.md

 ## Lambda handler code

-We'll start with the AWS Lambda handler code.
+We'll start with the Terraconstructs Lambda handler code.

 1. Create a directory `lambda` in the root of your project tree (next to `bin` and `lib`).
-2. TS CDK projects created with `cdk init` ignore all `.js` files by default.
+2. TS CDK projects created with `cdktf init` ignore all `.js` files by default.
    To track these files with git, add `!lambda/*.js` to your `.gitignore` file.
    This ensures that your Lambda assets are discoverable during the Pipelines section of this tutorial.